 National Pet ID Week is This Week!

-It is estimated that one in three pets will go missing at some point in their life.
-Last year alone the Louisiana SPCA took in 2,007 stray animals and of those animals 542 were reunited with their families mostly in part to ID tags and microchips.
+It is estimated that one in three pets will go missing at some point in their lifetime.
+Last year alone, the Louisiana SPCA took in 2,007 stray animals and of those animals 542 were reunited with their families mostly in part to ID tags and microchips.

-We recommend that every pet family prepares for a lost pet because it is so common.
-Even the most well-behaved cats and dogs can get lost, runoff unexpectedly or get separated from their owners.
-Two popular ways to ID your pet, are to use a collar with a tag, and a microchip.
+We recommend that every pet family prepares for a lost pet since statistically, it is so common.
+Even the most well-behaved cats and dogs can get lost, run away unexpectedly or get separated from their owners.
+Two popular ways to ID your pet are: to use a collar with a tag, and a microchip.

 Steps to take if you lose your pet:

 - File a lost report!